-Police are investigating reports of a possible body in the Monongahela River.
+Police are investigating after finding a body in the Monongahela River.